-- Any time a component installed on the Z axis (such as the syringe barrel or camera) is moved. - Any time a dispensing tip or nozzle is changed.
+- Any time a component installed on the Z axis (such as the syringe barrel or camera) is moved. - Any time the relationship between the laser (if present), dispensing tip, and / or camera is altered. - Any time a dispensing tip or nozzle is changed.